cdk-dev/bump-cdk/packages/bump-cdk/README.md

 This introduces maintenance overhead by forcing you to always have your CDK dependencies matching.

-Additionally, because of of NPM/Yarn behavior, when you add dependencies, you often end up with fluid version ranges.
+Additionally, because of NPM/Yarn behavior, when you add dependencies, you often end up with fluid version ranges.
 [More Information](https://docs.npmjs.com/files/package.json#dependencies).

 Example: